 “People think that being a zookeeper is just playing with animals all day long.
 Actually, it’s caring for them and making their lives meaningful.
 And getting visitors to connect with them.
-That’s amazing to do.” – Wendi Mello, Wetlands keeper, Northwest Trek
+That’s amazing to do.” – Wendi, Forest+Wetlands keeper, Northwest Trek

-Wendi Mello arrives at Northwest Trek for the early shift.
+Wendi arrives at Northwest Trek for the early shift.
 On this mid-summer morning it’s a fine time to be working outside in a forest, but in winter it’s dark, cold and frequently icy.
-But for Mello, that’s all part of the job.
-As one of the keepers in the Forest/Wetlands habitat, she cares for otters, beavers, badgers, fisher, skunk and raccoon – and they don’t ever skip breakfast.
+But for Wendi, that’s all part of the job.
+As one of the keepers in the Forest/Wetlands habitat, she cares for otters, beavers, badgers, wolverines, skunk and raccoons – and they don’t ever skip breakfast.
 It’s one of her first chores, after checking email and notes from the late-shift keepers the night before.
 She also checks in on any animals in the veterinary clinic.

 “Keepers take care of every aspect of an animal’s life – physical, mental, health care,” she explains.